SebastianStehle/mjml-net/README.md

 | Body | [mj-text](https://documentation.mjml.io/#mj-text)                       | :white_check_mark: | :white_check_mark: | Feature Complete |
 | Body | [mj-wrapper](https://documentation.mjml.io/#mj-wrapper)                 | :white_check_mark: | :white_check_mark: | Feature Complete |

-## Inline Styles
+## Inline Styles and Html Attributes

-MJML supports inline styles (see: https://documentation.mjml.io/#mj-style).
-This is an expensive feature and can only be done after rendering.
-Therefore we have introduced a new post process step, that applies inline styles using the AngleSharp library.
+MJML supports inline styles (see: https://documentation.mjml.io/#mj-style) and html attributes (see: https://documentation.mjml.io/#mj-html-attributes).
+These are an expensive feature and can only be done after rendering.
+Therefore we have introduced a new post processing step, that applies inline styles and attributes using the AngleSharp library.
 To reduce the dependencies this has been moved to a separate nuget package.

 ```cmd
 PM > Install-Package Mjml.Net.PostProcessors